Step 7: Make Sure Everything's In Order

 Home Warranty Protection

-If you're purchasing a newly built home, the builder/ developer may offer a full or limited warranty on materials and workmanship, typically for one year from the date of purchase.
-At closing, the builder will also assign to you the manufacturer's warranties that were provided to him for materials, appliances, and fixtures.
+If you're purchasing a newly built home, the builder/developer may offer a full or limited warranty on materials and workmanship, typically for one year from the date of purchase.
+At closing, the builder will also assign to you the manufacturer's warranties that were provided to them for materials, appliances, and fixtures.

 Things to Consider About a Home Warranty

 It's comforting to know that your new Chicago home is under warranty.
 When you buy a new home, everything might be in good working order.
-However there's no telling when something will go wrong.
-Home warranties are a step up form home inspections.
+However, there's no telling when something will go wrong.
+Home warranties are a supplement to home inspections.
 Inspections identify any current problems in the property; a warranty protects you from future ones.
-Find out about things to consider about a Chicago home warranty.
+There are several points worth considering about a Chicago home warranty.

 Your lender will require an appraisal.
 This is neither a true home inspection nor an assessment of the home's true market value.
 The appraisal reassures the lender that the value of the house is at least as great as the loan amount.